alexanderdouglasbrown/Image-Splash/README.md

-# Image Splash (Incomplete project)
+# Image Splash (Work In Progress)

-A project for building my full-stack skills. (ie, RESTful routing, MangoDB, Logins/Sessions, Node stuff)

-Not sure how far I'll take this.
-For now it's just a testing ground.
+Not feature complete.
+I do intend to make the UI nicer too.